kulsuri/jupiter-coding-test/readme.md

 ```
 pip install -r requirements.txt
 ```

-6. Run the app
+# Running the App
+1. Navigate to the project folder and run the command:
 ```
 python app.py
 ```
-7. Open the web browser and open http://localhost:5000/
+2. Open the web browser and open:
 ```
 http://localhost:5000/
 ```

 # Technologies
-- python
+- python 3
 - selenium
 - flask
 - yfinance